home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 Creation, modification or deleting of climate schedules is not supported through this integration.
 We recommend using the Plugwise App or visit the local device to configure schedules.
 See [accessing the local device](#accessing-the-local-device) above on how to access the local device from Home Assistant.

-To display your schedule as a valid `select` option for this integration ensure that the schedule has a minimal of two schedule points.
+To display your schedule as a valid `select` option for this integration, ensure that the schedule has a minimal of two schedule points.

 ### Anna as a zone thermostat